-Petroleum is an example of a depletable resource that would be required for the alternatives.
+Petroleum and sand are examples of depletable resources that would be required for the alternatives.
 Under alternatives 1 and 3, the mechanical closure of the breach would require heavy equipment including land and sea vehicles.
 Petroleum products (e.g., gasoline, oil) would be needed to operate this equipment.
-Although the construction is expected to take less than 3 months, these alternatives would consume depletable resources.
+Although the construction is expected to take less than 3 months, these alternatives would consume petroleum.
+To close the wilderness breach, the National Park Service would dredge sand from the borrow area.
+Although some of the sand will likely move due to natural sediment transport, the sand would not return to its original site, thus depleting sand from the borrow area.